nthnn/Jessy-OS/README.md

 ## To-do

 1. Make a GNU's `wget`-like command.
+2. Bluetooth Low Energy (BLE) functionality and terminal command.
-2. Port any other tiny programming/scripting language other than Duktape's JavaScript.
+3. Port any other tiny programming/scripting language other than Duktape's JavaScript.
-3. Scheduling and auto-run tasks on boot-up.
+4. Scheduling and auto-run tasks on boot-up.
-4. Improve the available APIs on the JavaScript Duktape VM.
+5. Improve the available APIs on the JavaScript Duktape VM.
-5. Design a customized PCB.
+6. Design a customized PCB.

 ## Known Bugs